LAST UPDATED SEPTEMBER 16, 2020

 Temperature checks and tracing: Per the Canadian government, all passengers undergo temperature checks.
 Per Canadian regulations, when a passenger has been identified as coronavirus-positive after the flight ends, "in most situations, information of the persons situated 3 rows ahead and behind the infected person are provided to the health authority."

-Supplies: A free kit provided to passengers includes 30 ml hand sanitizer, 2 antiseptic wipes, gloves, mask (non-surgical), 250 ml water bottle.
+Supplies: A free kit provided to passengers includes 30 ml hand sanitizer, 2 antiseptic wipes, gloves, mask (non-surgical), 250 ml water bottle, headset, and a snack.

 Masks: "Face masks are required for all guests 12 and over and employees.
 Mask and face covering exceptions include: children under age 2, anyone with trouble breathing, anyone who cannot remove a mask without assistance or anyone with a disability that prevents wearing a mask."
 If a passenger forgets to bring a mask, the airline will provide one.

-Middle seats: Select seats blocked for purchase and flights capped at 65% capacity until July 31, 2020.
+Middle seats: Select seats blocked for purchase until October 31, 2020.
 Passengers who want to sit together can make the request with reservations in advance or at the airport on the day of travel.
+"If you're uncomfortable with the distance between you and others on your day of flight, please speak with a customer service agent about your options."

 Food and beverage: Bottled water and a packaged snack are provided (nothing for flights traveling less than 350 miles).